-If you have spotted an animal that appears to be a stray in Ottawa, KS city limits please contact an Animal Control Officer by calling 785-242-2561 ext 445.
+DOGS: If you have spotted a dog that appears to be a stray in Ottawa, KS city limits please contact an Animal Control Officer by calling 785-242-1700.
 Animal Control Officers are trained on how to approach animals that may be injured or aggressive.
-If the animal approached you and you are able to offer assistance to the animal please call Animal Control for transport.
-There are procedures in place that are for your safety and that of the animal.

 1. As soon as you realize your pet is missing, call the Shelter at 785-242-2967 or email us at firstname.lastname@example.org If no one is available to answer your call, leave a detailed message including the following information: